rjNemo/functional-programming-jargon/readme.md

 Often functions in JavaScript will include comments that indicate the types of their arguments and return values.

-There's quite a bit of variance across the community but they often follow the following patterns:
+There's quite a bit of variance across the community, but they often follow the following patterns:

 ```js
 // functionName :: firstArgType -> secondArgType -> returnType